A simple recipe for vegan rice with tomatoes, zucchini and carrots: healthy, quick, cheap and so delicious!

-And back to the present and this Vegan and Healthy Tomato Rice with Zucchini and Carrots.
+And back to the present and this rice with tomatoes recipe.
 Make sure you use really tasty ripe tomatoes, I had two huge, juicy, slightly overripe tomatoes, which I bought extra for the rice, I just knew they would be perfect for it.
 Ignore the tomatoes in the photographs, they were super tasty as well, but they are snack tomatoes, good to eat raw, too expensive to cook them, if you ask me.

 I made this rice dish using long grain rice, but you could use brown rice as well, I did it many times.
 In that case, you should consider the cooking time, brown rice needs a bit more than 30 minutes.
 If using brown rice, chop the carrots and the zucchini in somewhat larger chunks, so that they will not be too mushy in the end.

 We eat this tomato rice mostly as a main dish with some Green (Unripe) Tomato Pickles or gherkins on the side.
-A salad would be a great side for the rice as well or you could have the tomato rice as a side dish for fish or chicken.
+A salad with yogurt dressing would be a great side for the rice as well or you could have the tomato rice as a side dish for fish like this oven-baked pike with vegetables or basic skillet chicken breast.
 Either way, it is delicious!

 - 1 onion